qmk/qmk_firmware/README.md

 License
 -------
 Under `GPL` 2 or later.
 Some protocol files are under `Modified BSD License`.
-LUFA and PJRC stack have their own license respectively.
+LUFA, PJRC and V-USB stack have their own license respectively.